 The Cowboys swept the Commanders in 2021, outscoring Washington 83-34 across two meetings.
 Most of those points came in a 56-14 Dallas rout at AT&T Stadium.

-Dak Prescott owns a resounding 9-1 record against Washington in his career and should be able to lead the Cowboys to a win of a touchdown or more.
+With Dak Prescott, who owns a resounding 9-1 record against Washington in his career, still sidelined, this should be a competitive game.

 Seattle Seahawks @ Detroit Lions